sbecker/machine-learning/plan.md

 - Work through first couple weeks of course.fast.ai course
   - As of 1/22 I'm still waiting on AWS to approve my p2.xlarge instance increase.
 Started on Lecture 2 tonight.
 - Continue re-do of first few weeks of Coursera ML course
+  - As of 1/22, still finishing last of Week 1 linear algebra videos, and starting week 2
 - Continue reading and fleshing out this repo with terminology, plus notes from courses and articles